-Come and inspire these young Mandinka people to not only enjoy a great game and stay fit, but also to hear about Jesus and how much he loves them.
+Come and inspire these mostly Mandinka young people to not only enjoy a great game and stay fit, but also to hear about Jesus and how much he loves them.

 Qualities & Gifts Sought

-You enjoy mentoring young people to have confidence and to play fairly.
-You are a good moral role model and enjoy bringing conversation around to Jesus.
+You have a passion for young people and for evangelism.
+You are a good moral role model, and enjoy bringing conversation around to Jesus.

 The Gambia is a country in West Africa that is entirely surrounded by Senegal except for its coastline on the Atlantic Ocean at its western end.
 It is the smallest country on mainland Africa.